piepieonline/HM3-Seafood-Massacre/content/chunk6/notes.md

 * Food:
   * Dropping the item gets weird...
 Item goes to the sky
   * Sometimes item isn't chained!?
 (Investigate signalpipes?)
-  * need to stop them eating if the bowl is destroyed
+  * need to stop them eating if the bowl is destroyed.
+(Maybe not possible, not getting fracture events :()
-  * Add chopsticks
 * Does ConsumeFromInventory work on AI?
 * Bartender
-  * React if 47 walks away or times out
-  * If anything happens between bartender picking up bowl and serving them all, he stands there broken
+  * If anything happens between bartender picking up bowl and serving them all, he stands there broken - can't replicate
 * Sniper
   * Convert to a new entity
   * Needs to fire in open combat
-  * Give him better memory
   * Tweak the watch and killzones
+  * No longer looking at HM when aiming?
 * Panic needs to be if they get to a guard, not just out of zone? (...or like PZ?
 Spreads to anyone they contact?
 But contacts aren't valid targets - just can't leave with them alive.
 Force loss of SA and cleanup)
 * Lock the gate to the back of the restaurant?